-Mad Apple Collective was formed in 2013 when Artistic Director Danny Segeth was approached by Chelmsford City Council to produce an event for The Fling Festival.
+Mad Apple Collective was formed in 2013 when Creative Director Danny Segeth was approached by Chelmsford City Council to produce an event for The Fling Festival.

 Who We Are

-Danny has been working in performing arts for several years, and has spent 10 years working predominantly with Chelmsford Theatre Workshop (CTW).
-He is an experienced local director and writer, and formed Mad Apple Collective in 2013.
+Danny has been working in performing arts for several years, and spent over 10 years working predominantly with Chelmsford Theatre Workshop (CTW).
+He is an experienced Director and Writer, and created Mad Apple Collective in 2013.
 In 2015 his play Walruses was produced at the Southwark Playhouse as part of a showcase of new writing.

 laura hill (associate director)